 To apply, you must submit a business plan and if you are a non-EU/EEA citizen, you will also need apply for a resident and work permit once your business plan is approved.
 It’s important to note that Startup Denmark does not provide financing, and you will have to prove that you have sufficient funds to cover your first year in the country.

 Are you thinking about moving to one of these countries?
-Download the free How to Emigrate Guide, which has lots of helpful information about relocating to another country.
+Download the free guide, How to Move Overseas, packed with helpful information about relocating.